ameliajay/CMSI-355-Networks/log.md

 # Network Log

-*For this assignment, I explored networks at my house, at a cafe near my house, and at LMU.*
+*For this assignment I explored networks at my house, a cafe near my house, and LMU.*

 ### Private Network: My House
 #### Exploration 1